thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 The scheduled jobs again move a bit closer together.

 From the progress diagrams plotted in [@fig:jssp_progress_hcr_1swap_log], we can see that the algorithm version with restart initially behave very similar to the "original" hill climber.
+Its median quality is almost exactly the same during the first 100&nbsp;ms.
-They should do that, because until they do their first restart, the are identical to `hc_1swap`.
+This makes sense, because until its first restart, `hcr_16384_1swap` is identical to `hc_1swap`.
 However, when `hc_1swap` has converged and stops making improvements, `hcr_16384_1swap` still continues to make progress.

 Of course, our way of finding the right value for the restart parameter&nbsp;$L$ was rather crude.
+Most likely, the right choice could be determined per instance based on the number&nbsp;$\jsspMachines$ of machines and the number&nbsp;$\jsspJobs$ of jobs.
 But even with such a coarse way of algorithm configuration, we managed to get rather good results.

 ### Hill Climbing with a Different Unary Operator {#sec:hillClimbingWithDifferentUnaryOperator}